2Kelvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Script 11 changes a variable's base
 - Script 12 excludes "oo" in printed results
 - Script 13 prints a float with 2 decimal places
+- Script 100 converts a variable to base 16